ScoutCraft-Scouting-Nederland/.github/profile/readme.md

 Some of our servers come without a map, because the map was to big or we thought it would be better to start the server with a new world.
 All the maps are also downloadable.

 #### Proxy
-As proxy we used a waterfall server which made it possible to connect all our servers.
+As proxy we used a velocity server which made it possible to connect all our servers.

 #### Survival